-Parliament: Rajya Sabha reconvenes, second leg of Budget session may be cut short due to state polls
+Parliament: Rajya Sabha adjourned till 11 am after Opposition MPs shout slogans against fuel prices

-The Opposition parties are likely to corner the Centre over fuel price rise.
+The Rajya Sabha on Monday was adjourned till 11 am after Opposition MPs began shouting slogans against the fuel prices in the country.

-The second leg of the Budget session commenced on Monday.
-However, the session which was earlier scheduled to end on April 8, may be curtailed as leaders from various parties have so requested to Lok Sabha Speaker Om Birla and Rajya Sabha Chairman M Venkaiah Naidu, in view of the upcoming Assembly elections.
+Monday is the first day of the second leg of the Budget session.
+However, the session which was earlier scheduled to end on April 8, may be curtailed as leaders from various parties have so requested to Lok Sabha Speaker Om Birla and Naidu, in view of the upcoming Assembly elections.

 The first leg of the Budget Session began on January 29 and concluded two days before schedule on February 13.
 Finance Minister Nirmala Sitharaman presented the Union Budget on February 1.